pmem/pmdk/doc/libpmemlog.3.md

 The size has to be compliant with the format specified in IEC 80000-13, IEEE 1541 or the Metric Interchange Format.
 Standards accept SI units with obligatory B - kB, MB, GB, ... (multiplier by 1000) and IEC units with optional "iB" - KiB, MiB, GiB, ..., K, M, G, ... - (multiplier by 1024).

 The minimum file size of each part of the pool set is the same as the minimum size allowed for a log pool consisting of one file.
 It is defined in `<libpmemlog.h>` as `PMEMLOG_MIN_POOL`.
-Lines starting with “#” character are ignored.
+Lines starting with "#" character are ignored.

-Here is the example “mylogpool.set” file:
+Here is the example "mylogpool.set" file:

 ```
 PMEMPOOLSET